-- 2.23 The Headteacher should identify a person to act as the ECT's mentor, to provide regular mentoring.
+- 2.24 The Headteacher should identify a person to act as the ECT's mentor, to provide regular mentoring.
 The mentor is expected to hold QTS and have the necessary skills and knowledge to work successfully in this role.
 Mentoring is a very important element of the induction process and the mentor is expected to be given adequate time to carry out the role effectively and to meet the needs of the ECT.
-This includes attending regular mentoring sessions and mentor training where appropriate. - 2.24 The mentor and the induction tutor are two discrete roles with differing responsibilities, and it is expected that these roles should be held by different individuals.
+This includes attending regular mentoring sessions and mentor training where appropriate. - 2.25 ECT and mentor sessions are expected to be timetabled during teaching hours as schools are funded to cover the time off timetable.
+The headteacher/principal and appropriate body are expected to ensure that mentors are given sufficient time to carry out the role effectively and meet the needs of their ECTs.
+In exceptional circumstances where schools require flexibility due to timetabling constraints, mentoring may take place outside of teaching hours but should always be scheduled within contracted time. - 2.26 The mentor and the induction tutor are two discrete roles with differing responsibilities, and it is expected that these roles should be held by different individuals.
 In exceptional circumstances it may be necessary for the Headteacher to designate a single teacher to fulfil both roles, which may be the Headteacher themselves.
 Where this is the case the Headteacher should ensure that the induction tutor understands that they are fulfilling two discrete roles and that adequate safeguards are put in place to ensure that the mentoring support offered to the ECT is not conflated with assessment of the ECT against the Teachers' Standards.